verrannt/deepdreaming-sounds-tensorflow/README.md

 #### Evaluation

 We provided a script called *eval.py* which, after successfull training, can be used to further test the trained network on some samples.
 It needs a valid protobuf file that contains both the network structure (the meta graph) and the saved weights to work.
 To obtain such a file, use the [*freeze_graph.py*](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/tools/freeze_graph.py) script made by the Google developers.
-From this directory, an appropriate call from the shell looks like this:
+From this directory, an appropriate call from the shell inside of your tensorflow environment looks like this:

 ```bash
 python freeze_graph.py --input_graph logs/model/graph.pb --input_checkpoint logs/model/model.ckpt --input_binary True --output_graph logs/model/output.pb --output_node_names fc2/fully_connected/fc_out